HL7/fhir-for-fair/input/pagecontent/metadata.md

 ### The approach

-Even though many levels of granularity can be considered in this work we distinguish two main levels:
+Even though many levels of granularity can be identified, in this work we consider two main levels:

 1. The **study level**: describing the collection of data referring to a specific study, publication, usage context.